mui/mui-x/docs/data/data-grid/server-side-data/index.md

 ## Data source

 The idea for a centralized data source is to simplify server-side data fetching.
 It's an abstraction layer between the data grid and the server, providing a simple interface for interacting with server.
+Think of it like a middle-man handling the communication between the Data Grid (client) and the actual data source (server).

 :::warning

 This feature is under development and is marked as **unstable**.
 The information shared on this page could change in future.
 Feel free to subscribe or comment on the official GitHub [umbrella issue](https://github.com/mui/mui-x/issues/8179).

 :::

-The Data Grid already supports manual server-side data fetching for many features.
-To make it even smoother, you can use the data source.
-Think of it like a descriptor of the actual data source on server.

 It has an initial set of required methods that you need to implement.
 The data grid will use these methods internally to fetch a sub-set of data when needed.